SEAL Program

 STUDENTS WHO WOULD SUIT THE SEAL PROGRAM

-· Challenge themselves both academically and personally.
+• enjoy challenging themselves both academically and

-· Are active members of their communities.
+• are active members of their communities.

-Selection Process 2023
+Selection Process 2024

-The selection process for the SEAL program is designed to identify students for whom this type of program is appropriate.
-The selection process involves formal testing in the areas of:
+The selection process for the SEAL program is designed to assist the College in identifying students for whom this type of program is appropriate.

 We also take into consideration:

-· Information from the applicant’s primary school
+• information from the applicant’s primary school including

-· NAPLAN, On Demand and PAT test results
+NAPLAN, On Demand and PAT test results.

-Key Dates for 2023
+Key Dates for 2024

-Seal Testing – Friday 9 September (Chaffey SC Theatre)
+SEAL Testing – Friday 20 October 2023 (Chaffey SC Theatre)

-2023 Application Form 2023 Seal Application
+2024 Application Form 2024 Seal Application

-2023 SEAL Information Brochure CSC SEAL 2023 Brochure
+2024 SEAL Information Brochure CSC SEAL 2024 Brochure